 Unemployment Insurance premiums are the responsibility of the employer to pay, with the exception of three states which do require an employee contribution: Alaska, New Jersey, and Pennsylvania.
 The federal unemployment fund also helps states that don’t have sufficient funds to pay unemployed workers.
 States can receive loans to cover the shortfall in their funds.

 States require employers to submit quarterly reports of contributions and gross and taxable wages.
-Each state has their own rules; employers must verify that they are compliant in each state.
+Each state has its own rules; employers must verify that they are compliant in each state.

 How is SUTA calculated?